What to do if you are unhappy with the service or advice you have received

 A complaint is defined by the Legal Ombudsman as an expression of dissatisfaction with a service.
 This can include a concern relating to the service provided, a bill rendered, or both.

 If you have any concern or reason to be unhappy, the following steps are open to you.

 The first step should always be to speak to or write to the solicitor handling your matter and explain the cause of your dissatisfaction.
 The vast majority of problems can usually be resolved at this stage on an amicable basis.

 Step 2: Making a formal complaint

 If the situation has not been resolved to your satisfaction you can raise the matter more formally.
-You are invited to raise the issue with our Complaints Partner, Louise Wilcox.
+You are invited to raise the issue with our Complaints Partner, Gill Peate.

-We hope to have amicably resolved matters by this stage.
+Hopefully matters will have been amicably resolved by this stage.
 However, if you remain dissatisfied you should contact us again and we will arrange for another partner, unconnected with the matter, to review the decision.
 If this is the case you will receive a further report within 14 days of your appeal.